Phantasm42/LibreAmnesia/README.md

 # What “Free” Means

 When we speak of free content or software, we refer to the movement in which your freedom to use, copy, modify, and study a work is not infringed.
-For example, you may freely use *LibreAmnesia* for any purpose you see fit, you may redistribute it to anyone without needing to ask for permission, you may modify it (provided you keep the license intact, see `COPYING`), and you may study it.
+For example, you may freely use *LibreAmnesia* for any purpose you see fit, you may redistribute it to anyone without needing to ask for permission, you may modify it (provided you keep the license intact, see `LICENSE`), and you may study it.
 You may read more about free software at the [GNU](http://www.gnu.org/) and [Free Software Foundation](http://www.fsf.org) websites.

 # Contributing to LibreAmnesia